eriklupander/pathtracer-ocl/README.md

 Clearly, the GPU underperforms enormously with 3D model rendering.
 Gopher is about 16000 triangles, Teapot 6500 triangles.
 Both use BVH trees with semi-optimized group sizes.

+Note that GPU usage (RTX2080) is 100% according to MSI Afterburner, so the GPU is doing all it can.
+It seems something is really inefficient though.

 ## Issues
-The current DoF has some issues producing slight artifacts, probably due to how random numbers are seeded for the aperture-based ray origin.
+--The current DoF has some issues producing slight artifacts, probably due to how random numbers are seeded for the aperture-based ray origin.--
+Issue fixed after adding sunflower-based camera aperture sampling.
 ## Gallery
 ### Teapot
 The classic.
 Here a 1280x960 render using 2048 samples: